YOLOSecFW/YoloSec-Framework/README.md

 - Comment your god damned code, Steve!
 - rm -rf all the things.
 - Shitpost and troll
+- Sometimes you have to go full retard to be understood by a conference room full of downsies.
 - If you must comment your code, make sure it's functionally useless and hilarious.
 - Upgrayedd will eventually find you and you better have his money.
 - Safe spaces don't exist here in the real world.
 Call people on their bullshit and expect to be called on yours.